Divorce

 What is Contested Divorce in Virginia?

-When key issues arise and initial attempts to reach a negotiated or mediated divorce solution fail, your case is considered “contested.”
+When key issues arise, and initial attempts to reach a negotiated or mediated divorce solution fail, your case is considered “contested.”

 Issues determining whether a divorce is contested may include:

-These contested divorce issues resolve in one of two ways: Either you and your spouse enter into a signed agreement settling some or all these issues, or a judge, after reviewing the evidence presented at trial, resolves these issues with a court order.
+These contested divorce issues resolve in one of two ways: Either you and your spouse enter into a signed agreement settling some or all of these issues, or a judge, after reviewing the evidence presented at trial, resolves these issues with a court order.

 Grounds for Contested Divorce in VA